Uniformizing Gromov hyperbolic spaces with Busemann functions: Hyperbolic fillings

-While we will allow any choice of $a$ satisfying $0 < a < 1$, we will need to place some constraints on the values of the parameter $\tau$ based on $a$.
+While we will allow any choice of $\alpha > 1$, we will need to place some constraints on the values of the parameter $\tau$ based on $\alpha$.
 We will require that

+We give each connected component of $X$ the unique geodesic metric in which all edges have unit length.
+The restriction \eqref{tau requirement} will be used in Proposition \ref{connected filling} to show that $X$ is actually connected and is therefore a geodesic metric space itself.
+For applications a standard choice of parameters satisfying \eqref{tau requirement} is given by $\alpha = 2$ and $\tau = 4$.

 \begin{rem} We do not know whether the constraint \eqref{tau requirement} can be relaxed while preserving the properties of $X$ described below.
 In particular we do not know whether $X$ is always Gromov hyperbolic or even connected for all $\tau > 1$.
 However, by applying Lemma \ref{height connection} below it is easy to see that $X$ is connected for any $\tau > 1$ when $Z$ is bounded.
-The arguments of \cite{BBS21} then imply that $X$ is Gromov hyperbolic for all $\tau > 1$; while their construction is slightly different from ours, their proofs can be easily adapted to our setting. \end{rem}

-\begin{rem} Our hyperbolic filling incorporates the principal innovation of \cite{BBS21}, which is to allow all parameter values $0 < a < 1$ by allowing the dilation factor $\tau$ to increase as $a \rightarrow 1$.
-Our parameter $a$ corresponds to their parameter $\alpha$ through $a = \alpha^{-1}$.
-While their construction works only for bounded metric spaces, it also works for all values $0 < a < 1$ and $\tau > 1$ smaller than what are used here.
-However they impose a constraint similar to \eqref{tau requirement} in order to deduce their analogue of Theorem \ref{filling theorem}.
-We note that one cannot take $\tau = 1$ in the construction, as it is possible for the resulting graph to fail to be Gromov hyperbolic even in the bounded case \cite{BBS21}. \end{rem}
+We note that one cannot take $\tau = 1$ in the construction as it is possible for the resulting graph to fail to be Gromov hyperbolic even in the bounded case \cite[Example 8.8]{BBS21}. \end{rem}

+Since edges can only connect vertices of the same or adjacent heights, all vertical edge paths are geodesics in $X$.
+We will refer to these vertical paths as \emph{vertical geodesics}.
+We will use the generic distance notation $|xy|$ for the distance between $x,y \in X$.
+Thus for $v = (x,n),w=(y,n) \in V$ we will denote their distance in $X$ by $|vw|$ and their distance in $Z$ by $d(v,w):=d(x,y)$.
+Identifying an edge $g$ from a vertex $v$ to a vertex $w$ isometrically with $[0,1]$, we extend the height function $h$ to $g$ by $h(s) = sh(v)+(1-s)h(w)$.
+Then $h$ defines a function $h: X \rightarrow \R$ that is $1$-Lipschitz on the connected components of $X$.

 We begin with a simple lemma.

 \begin{lem} Let $v,w \in V$ with $h(v) \neq h(w)$ and $B(v) \cap B(w) \neq \emptyset$.
 Then there is a vertical edge path from $v$ to $w$. \end{lem}

 \begin{proof} Let $v = (x,m)$, $w = (y,n)$, and let $z \in B(v) \cap B(w)$.
 We can assume without loss of generality that $m < n$.
 For each integer $m \leq k \leq n$ we can find a vertex $v_{k} \in V_{k}$ with $z \in B(v_{k})$; we set $v_{m} = v$ and $v_{n} = w$.
 Then $v_{k} \sim v_{k+1}$ for each $m \leq k < n$ by the construction of the graph $X$.
 It follows that $v$ is connected to $w$ by a vertical edge path passing through the vertices $v_{k}$. \end{proof}